 Nearby also, is the iconic Byron Bay Lighthouse.
 This is first place in Australia to witness the sunrise every morning.
 So if you can get up early enough, you'll be able to check it out in all its glory.

 If you're going to be spending the night in town, chances are you want somewhere right by the ocean, and close enough to Byron Bay's restaurants and bars that you won't have to get back in the car again after a day on the road.
-Waves Byron Bay offers you just that, with bright, stylish bedrooms, sea views and free muffins and fruit for guests in the morning.
+Beach Hotel Resort offers you just that, just a stones throw from Byron Bay Main Beach this popular hotel boasts amazing sea views in the heart of the action.

 Alternatively, if you're looking to stretch your budget on a really stylish accommodation option, look no further than The Villas of Byron, where self-contained apartments come with private pool and hot tub.
 There's even a resident chef who can make you exceptional 3-course meals, as well as fabulous sushi and seafood platters.